gorbruno/dopseq/README.md

 - `sample` - sample name used as prefix for the output files.

 - `unit` - multiple input units (lanes, libraries, biological replicates etc) can be specified for each sample.
-Units are trimmed, aligned and filtered separately, so file prefixes for steps 0-5 include both sample and unit names separated by '-'.
+Units are trimmed, aligned and filtered separately, so file prefixes are `{sample}-{unit}` for steps prior to bam merging.
-Repeated setting of identical sample-unit combinations results in an obscure "ValueError: The truth value of a Series is ambiguous".
+After bam merging, file prefixes are just `{sample}`

 - `platform` - used to `@RG PL` field of the per-unit BAMs, merged BAM contains all `@RG` lines.